chocolatey/choco-wiki/ChocolateyVsNinite.md

 ### Versioning/upgrades:
 * Ninite - sort of, you just rerun the installer every once in awhile
 * Chocolatey - Yes.
 Consider 'cup all'.

+## Conclusion
+Ninite is a solid solution if you don't mind not being able to script it and only install the applications that it has listed on it's page.
+You are also guaranteed that you have everything you need to install sheerly by having the Ninite Installer.
+In that way it is better than Chocolatey, which most packages require access to the internet to download installers that do not have distribution rights with them.

+Chocolatey has 600% more packages than Ninite and a community that is driving to continually make it better.
+If you need to get to older versions of packages, many of the packages on Chocolatey.org allow for this.
+What chocolatey lacks in the guarantee that Ninite provides, it makes up for in features and sheer amount of available items for install.
+Chocolatey can provide packages for non-free products, have multiple sources and folks can script the installations.
+Chocolatey is more than just an installer and with that does not require administrative privileges to use.

+Both solutions suffer from the issue of having the most up-to-date packages available, it's just that Chocolatey is more transparent about it.

+Whether you use Chocolatey or Ninite, consider that the two answer the same question differently and that is okay.
+They can live in harmony with each other.